Auston Trusty

-Auston Levi-Jesaiah Trusty (born August 12, 1998) is an American professional soccer player who plays as a center-back or left-back for club Celtic and the United States national team.
+Auston Levi-Jesaiah Trusty (born August 12, 1998) is an American professional soccer player who plays as a center-back for club Celtic and the United States national team.

-In club football, Trusty played in the USL Championship for Bethlehem Steel and in Major League Soccer for the Philadelphia Union and the Colorado Rapids before signing for Premier League club Arsenal, and spent the 2022–23 season on loan to Birmingham City of the EFL Championship.
+In club soccer, Trusty played in the USL Championship for Bethlehem Steel and in Major League Soccer for the Philadelphia Union and the Colorado Rapids before signing for Premier League club Arsenal, and spent the 2022–23 season on loan to Birmingham City of the EFL Championship.
 In August 2023, Trusty signed for Sheffield United, for which he made his Premier League debut.
 He moved on to Celtic in 2024.
 Internationally, he represented his country at under-age levels before making his senior debut in March 2023.
+He represented his country at the 2026 FIFA World Cup.

 Early life

 Trusty was born in Media, Pennsylvania.
 He is the youngest of six children.
 All of his siblings played collegiate soccer.
 His sister, Onnie Nicholson, also played internationally.

 He began playing soccer with Nether United Soccer Club in Wallingford.
 He attended and played for Penncrest High School before joining the SockerClub youth setup of the Philadelphia Union in 2011.